openharmony/docs/en/application-dev/reference/apis-arkui/_window_manager___native_module.md

 **Description**

-Enumerates the status codes returned by the window manager interface.
+Defines an enum for the status codes returned by the window manager interface.

 **Since**: 12